Keith Pitt

-Keith John Pitt (born 31 August 1969) is an Australian politician.
-He is a member of the National Party and has represented the Division of Hinkler in Queensland since the 2013 federal election.
-He was a member of cabinet in the Morrison Government as Minister for Resources and Water and also served as an assistant minister in the Turnbull Government.
+Keith John Pitt (born 31 August 1969) is an Australian diplomat and former politician.
+He is a member of the National Party and represented the Division of Hinkler in Queensland between the 2013 federal election and January 2025.
+He was a member of cabinet in the Morrison government as Minister for Resources and Water and also served as an assistant minister in the Turnbull government.
 He was an electrical engineer and businessman before entering politics.
+On 16 February 2025 Pitt was appointed Australian Ambassador to the Holy See.
+He presented his credential letters to Pope Leo XIV on 3 June 2025.

 Early life

 Pitt was born in Bundaberg, Queensland.
 He grew up in Woongarra and attended Kepnock State High School before taking up an electrical apprenticeship.
 He went on to the Queensland University of Technology, graduating with the degree of Bachelor of Engineering.

 Pitt worked as an electrical fitter mechanic before joining Bundaberg Sugar as an electrical engineer.
 He later served as the company's group safety co-ordinator.
 In 2002, he established the Australian Safety and Training Alliance, a workplace health and safety training provider.
 He and his wife also purchased two sugarcane farms, one bought in 1998 and one in 2004, but they were sold to concentrate on the training business.